cwittens/DispersiveShallowWater.jl/docs/src/overview.md

 ## Introduction

-In this tutorial we describe how to numerically solve the BBM-BBM (Benjamin-Bona-Mahony) equations with variable bottom topography in one dimension, which has been proposed in [^IsrawiKalischKatsaounisMitsotakis2021] for two spatial dimensions.
+In this tutorial we describe how to numerically solve the BBM-BBM (Benjamin-Bona-Mahony) equations with variable bottom topography in one dimension.
 The equations describe a dispersive shallow water model, i.e. they extend the well-known shallow water equations in the sense that dispersion is modeled.
 The shallow water equations are a system of first order hyperbolic partial differential equations that can be written in the form of a balance law.
 In contrast, the BBM-BBM equations additionally include third-order mixed derivatives.
 In primitive variables ``q = (\eta, v)`` they can be written as: